Skip to main content

 Feel free to get our complete Good Strategy Bad Strategy summary for more specific details.

 This book is packed with detailed examples and case studies across a wide range of industries, e.g. truck manufacturing, retail, F&B, military campaigns, schools, computing, automobiles, farming, TV and media.
 Each key message is reinforced by one or more example to illustrate the concepts at work.
-In our complete summary bundle, you can get a detailed overview of all of these key insights with short examples.
-Or, get a copy of the book for the full details.
+You can purchase the book here for the full details.

 Click here to download the Good Strategy Bad Strategy summary & infographic